Ranking Tottenham’s 16 Premier League ‘keepers from worst to best

 Spent three years on loan at Spurs, which feels weird, but his biggest mistakes came in cup games so we can’t mark him down too harshly.
 Went on to get the least deserved assist in history while at QPR with Adel Taarabt.

 12. Espen Baardsen

 Played 23 games before trading the Premier League for Wall Street (geddit).
 Reportedly became very rich as a result.

 11. Michel Vorm

-Has been broadly fine, we guess.
+He was been broadly fine, we guess.
 Standards are higher now for Spurs keepers, and not being able to stand out in a top-four team doesn’t magically make him worse than some mid-table charges.
-Has a kind face, too – no wonder Spurs brought him back.
+Has a kind face, too – no wonder Spurs brought him back for a bit.